 3. Air Content.
 Design cement concrete to have an air content of 6.0% in the plastic state.
-Design AAAP and AA(pave) concrete mixes to have an air content of 7.0% in the plastic state.
+Design AAAP, AA Slip Form Paving, and AA Form Paving, concrete mixes to have an air content of 7.0% in the plastic state.
 Obtain the air content through the addition of a solution of an air-entraining admixture as specified in Section 704.1(e)4.
-Use the quantity of air-entraining admixture necessary to maintain the plastic concrete air content, determined according to AASHTO T 152 (DO NOT APPLY AN AGGREGATE CORRECTION FACTOR) for stone and gravel and AASHTO T 196 (DO NOT APPLY AN AGGREGATE CORRECTION FACTOR for slag or lightweight coarse aggregate, within a tolerance of \pm 1.5% during the work.
+Use the quantity of air-entraining admixture necessary to maintain the plastic concrete air content, determined according to AASHTO T 152 (DO NOT APPLY AN AGGREGATE CORRECTION FACTOR) for stone and gravel and AASHTO T 196 (DO NOT APPLY AN AGGREGATE CORRECTION FACTOR for slag or lightweight coarse aggregate, within a tolerance of ± 1.5% during the work.
 The plastic concrete air content includes entrapped and entrained air.

-If the hardened concrete exhibits deficiencies or the Representative suspects the hardened concrete to have deficiencies, and, if directed, determine the percent of entrained air in the hardened concrete according to PTM No. 623.
-Voids greater than 0.2 mils and less than 40 mils in their smallest dimension are considered entrained air.
-Voids 40 mils or more in diameter are considered entrapped air.
-The entrained air in the hardened concrete must be between 3.5% and 7.5%, inclusive.
-For AAAP and AA(pave) mixes, the entrained air in the hardened concrete must be between 4.5% and 8.5% inclusive.
+If the hardened concrete exhibits deficiencies or the Representative suspects the hardened concrete to have deficiencies, and, if directed, determine the air void system of the hardened concrete according to ASTM C457.
+Maximum Spacing Factor shall be approximately 0.008 in.
+Minimum Specific Surface shall be approximately 630 in2/in3.
+The total air content in the hardened concrete must be between 3.5% and 7.5%, inclusive.
+For AAAP, AA Slip Form Paving and AA Form Paving, mixes, the total air content in the hardened concrete must be between 4.5% and 8.5% inclusive.